aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/01-reference/02-alternative-network-integration-architectures.md

 #### AWS Costs

-We'll use the same assumptions concerning the number of VPCs, their dependencies, and the amount of data transferred that are used in the Transit Gateway architecture [Cost Considerations]({{< relref "03-review-site-to-site-vpn-architecture#cost-considerations" >}}) section.
+We'll use the same assumptions concerning the number of VPCs, their dependencies, and the amount of data transferred that are used in the Transit Gateway architecture [Cost Example]({{< relref "01-network-integration-costs-example" >}}) section.

 **Pricing**